Suyemoto Dies an Opportune Death Leaving Guidance

-At this time, Yoshizane, Suyemoto’s elder son and heir, known as Young Master and not yet twenty of age, excelled his sires in swordsmanship and warfare and was also a gifted scholar.
+At this time, Yoshizane, Suyemoto’s elder son and heir, known as Young Master and not yet twenty years of age, excelled his sires in swordsmanship and warfare and was also a gifted scholar.
 During these three years spent with his father, he had not once complained of the hardships the siege presented.
-On this day as before at the head of troops, having put fourteen to fifteen to the sword, he was advancing in search of a match worthy of his last fight, when his father, looking from distance, urgently called to him.
+On this day, as before, at the head of troops, having put fourteen or fifteen to the sword, he was advancing in search of a match worthy of his last fight, when his father, looking from a distance, urgently called to him.

-“Alas, Yoshizane, brave soldiers do not forget when to die.
-It may make sense to you to think of to day as the last.
+“Alas, Yoshizane, brave soldiers never forget about death.
+It may make sense to you to think of to day as your last.
 However, both father and son falling in a battle is a sin worse than any other to our forebears.
-We have accepted the challenge from Kyoto and Kamakura, been true to ourselves, exhausted all our power and spent all our might, finally to see the castle fall this day.
+We have accepted the challenge from Kyoto and Kamakura, been loyal in service, exhausted all our power and spent all our might, finally to see the castle fall this day.
 And so the father dies in honour, and his son for his father’s sake runs away and survives.
 What is there to be ashamed of?
-Swiftly go now.
-Wait for the right moment to re-establish the Satomi’s name.
+Go swiftly now.
+Wait for the right moment to re-establish the Satomi.
 Run, and fast!”

-“I will oblige, my lord, only that, to make a pitiful escape while seeing his father at death is something a three year old would not do.
-Here I am, eighteen of age, born in the family of bows and arrows and learned in letters and warfare, so that I know at large the natural order of things, justice and evil, the rise and fall of ancient men.
-I wish only to accompany you to the yonder land of no returns.
-It is not my desire to miss my opportune death, invite sneers, be undignified and shame our forebears.”
+“I will oblige, my lord, only that, to make a disgraceful escape while seeing his father at death is something even a three year old would not do.
+Here I am, eighteen years of age, born in the family of bows and arrows and learned in letters and warfare, so that I know at large the natural order of things, justice and evil, the rise and fall of ancient men.
+I wish only to accompany you to the Yonder Land of No Returns.
+It is not my desire to miss an opportune death, invite sneers, be undignified and shame our forebears.”

 As the son delivered these words of valour, the father cast a long glance at his son’s face and sighed.